Conacami

-Mission and Vision
+Mission and vision

 CONACAMI aimes at protecting indigenous peoples and their communities against the negative impacts of extractive industries.
 These impacts include environmental ones, such as water pollution with mercury, cyanide and heavy metals, air pollution, including lead poisoning, solid waste, and others.
 There are also social impacts which include among others the violation of human rights in the decision-making process, immigration of job seekers into the community and workers' health problems and fatal accidents.
 Thirdly, cultural impacts are possible.
 These include the loss of or change in traditional livelihoods, the destruction of or damage to cultural heritage and the disturbance of sacred natural sites, mainly due to open pit mining.
 Former leader of CONACAMI, Miguel Palacín, explained this final impact in an interview in 2005 as: "To open a pit in the highest mountain, the Apu, is like tearing a hole in the Cathedral of Lima to the Catholics" Besides the described negative impacts, there are also potential positive aspects of mining, which include new job opportunities, improved infrastructure and services and different social, environmental or cultural heritage programs set up by the mining companies and/or regional authorities.
-But these potential positive impacts on the local communities often remain promises which aren't fulfilled.
+But these potential positive impacts on the local communities often remain promises which aren not fulfilled.
 The affected communities invoke the ILO Convention no. 169 to argue that they have the right of Free, Prior and Informed Consent (FPIC) to activities that affect their lives.

 CONACAMI envisions the Andean idea of el buen vivir (in Quechua: sumaq kawsay), translated as living well, as opposed to the Western concept of neoliberalism.
 It calls for a way of living in which people, communities and the environment are in harmony and respect each other, in which not only the rights of man count, but also those of Mother Earth (Pachamama).
 One person or group of people should not aim for profit at the expense of another, in which the other could be another person or another group of people as well as the environment.